Palm Cove Future

 In 1982 when work began on the Sebel Reef House and Spa extensions things in the village had already started to change, with the force of the 80’s tourism development boom hitting the state.
 It was then that the developers decided that they would not let Palm Cove become a mini Gold Coast, in the 80’s a 10 year strategic plan was written aimed at protecting Palm Cove and providing the template for future development.
 The plan recommended a design criteria to ensure Palm Cove retained its unique character while also covering the full spectrum of issues from the containment of development height to four storeys — the height of the palm trees that give the Cove its name — to the design of dustbins.

 It was in the early years that developers made the decision to protect the giant Melaleuca trees that to this day remain stately throughout the village of Palm Cove.

 Palm Cove will not become just a tourism strip with a bunch of bars along the beach.
-The objective of the Palm Cove’s developers is to ensure that Palm Cove maintains its character and charm whilst satisfying the needs of both the niche tourism market and importantly those who call it home, whether it be full time or for only a few months a year.
+The objective of the Palm Cove’s developers was to ensure that Palm Cove maintains its character and charm whilst satisfying the needs of both the niche tourism holiday market and importantly those who call it home, whether it be full time or for only a few months a year.

 Oceans Edge — Pure Palm Cove

 The Oceans Edge community that was developed on the 100 acres site at Grand Chancellor Palm Cove Resort has been carefully planned to preserve the pristine environment which is naturally Palm Cove, it is of course the development's greatest asset.

 Planners have incorporated cutting-edge ecologically sustainable development features that not only provide protection for the surrounding natural trees and wildlife, but also reduce energy and water consumption and allow for seamless integration of the buildings and natural environments.